GithubUserAccountAmazing/leukoRight/README.md

 1. finish this readme file.
 2. find suitable web app host?
 3. find more cell image datasets/examples?
-4. create a better model.
+4. <del>create a better model.</del>
-  - the model is not perfect (seemingly due to an over representation of neutrophils in the training images).
+  <del>- the model is not perfect (seemingly due to an over representation of neutrophils in the training images).</del>
-  - I am looking into ways to increase inference accuracy.
+  <del>- I am looking into ways to increase inference accuracy.</del>
+  - new model has been uploaded with increased accuracy.
 6. <del>redesign webapp. currently barebones for demonstration purposes.</del>

 <br>